 Be welcomed into the family home through the kitchen, just like L. M. Montgomery would have been when she came to visit.
-See the still functioning wood stove that family meals would have been cooked on (sometimes lit on cooler days for nothing takes the chill out of the air like a wood stove) and the actual Blue Chest from the Story Girl (her favourite book to write because it was all based on true stories).
+See the still functioning wood stove that family meals would have been cooked on and the actual Blue Chest from the Story Girl (her favourite book to write because it was all based on true stories).
 Enter the parlour where L. M. Montgomery chose to be married in front of the fireplace in her beloved Aunt Annie Campbell’s home on July 5, 1911.
 The same organ and furnishings that were used at the time of L. M. Montgomery’s wedding are still in the parlour and can be used today when couples from around the world come to the Campbell family home to be married.
 See your own hazy reflection in the enchanted bookcase, and perhaps for a moment imagine it isn’t your reflection but an imaginary friend smiling back at you, like Anne would so often do in Anne of Green Gables.
 Throughout the house are many photographs that L. M. Montgomery not only took, but also developed by hand, allowing you to see the world through the eyes of the author loved around the world.
 Upstairs, you can visit the author’s “own little bedroom” she stayed in when she came to visit, a collection of her books she signed to her family (some with a little cat drawn by them, for she loved cats), and her crazy patchwork quilt.
 She worked on the quilt for five years, from the ages of 12 to 16, and got scraps for it everywhere she could, from old boxes and drawers, to bits of trimming from any new dresses or hats of her friends, to pieces from her mother’s and aunts’ dresses, and even occasionally a package of pieces cut from remnants from an American silk firm (leading to much imagining by the author and her friends of what dresses they would have made from those fine, expensive fabrics if they could).
 The result was a quilt “compact of old memories”, even though it was out of fashion by the time she was finished, so it was thankfully stored away instead of being used, and is thus wonderfully intact.